 Make sure that you can afford to get certified before you start.
 If you need to take some time to save up money first, do that.
 The certification can always wait a few months while you get your finances in order!

 You Haven’t Done Anything Like This

 You know you have a passion for interior decorating and home staging.
-You love designing the rooms in your own house.
+And love designing the rooms in your own house.
 But, what if this is just a hobby?
 You’ve been at a desk job your entire life and you can’t even imagine what it’s like to be a full-time home stager!

 This is actually one of the great perks of getting a staging certification!
 You don’t have to know what to expect or how to do this job.
 You don’t have to know how to turn your hobby into a career.
 Your home staging course will teach you everything from how to work with clients to being your own boss – and everything in between!

 You’re never going to be 100% certain until you try.
 Especially if you have never done anything like this before, you have no real frame of reference to evaluate this career path!
 A course will give you that framework and guidance.
 Sure, there is a chance that you get to the end of the course and you realize that this is not the path for you.
-But if you have that passion and interest in home staging there is a much higher chance that you get to the end of the course and you realize this was the best decision you ever made.
+But if you have that passion and interest in home staging there is a much higher chance that you get to the end of the course.
+And you realize this was the best decision you ever made.